Gleyber Torres Preview, Player Props: Yankees vs. Nationals

-Gleyber Torres -- .211 average over his past 10 games -- will be in action for the New York Yankees against the Washington Nationals, with MacKenzie Gore on the hill, on August 23 at 7:05 PM ET.
+The New York Yankees, including Gleyber Torres (.268 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Patrick Corbin and the Washington Nationals at Yankee Stadium, Thursday at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Nationals.
+He had a one-hit performance in his last game (1-for-4) against the Nationals.

 Gleyber Torres Game Info & Props vs. the Nationals